Harold Harkavy

 He was originally from New York City, and served in Italy and Africa in World War II.
-He later from Miami Beach, Florida.
+He later lived in Miami Beach, Florida.

-He died on his 50th birthday of pancreatitis in a French Hospital in San Francisco, where he had gone for the Fall National Championships.
-He was survived by his wife, Marie Franko Harkavy, and their son, Robert.
+Harkavy was married to Marie Franko Harkavy and had a son, Robert.
+Harkavy died on his 50th birthday of pancreatitis in a French Hospital in San Francisco, where he had gone for the Fall National Championships.

 Harkavy was inducted into the ACBL Hall of Fame in 2004.